© Crown copyright 2019

 ‘Farming’ includes the intensive rearing of livestock or fish on a commercial basis for the production of food for human consumption.

-Averaging doesn’t affect the amount of tax and National Insurance contributions (NICs) you pay in earlier years.
-The adjustments for all years that relate to an averaging claim are taken into account in your 2016 to 2017 tax and NICs.
+Averaging does not affect the amount of tax and National Insurance contributions (NICs) you pay in earlier years.
+The adjustments for all years that relate to an averaging claim are taken into account in your 2018 to 2019 tax and NICs.
 You should pay tax and NICs for earlier years in full, even if averaging reduces your profit for those years, otherwise you may have to pay interest on unpaid tax and NICs.

 How to claim: sole traders